This article looks at how Xerox and Intel are using ethnography to develop viable products and improve the lives of their users.

 Put simply, to understand human behaviour you have to watch them doing what they do.
 It’s perhaps the human equivalent of heading to the jungle or desert to watch wildlife in its natural habitat.

-Whilst many research methods for studying human actions involves asking questions to the participants being surveyed, anthropological researchers instead visit people where they live and work to observe their behaviour, without directing it.
+Whilst many research methods for studying human actions involves asking questions to the participants being surveyed, anthropologic researchers instead visit people where they live and work to observe their behaviour, without directing it.

 The systematic and holistic approach to real-life experience that ethnographers employ is valuable to product developers, who use their methods to understand unstated desires or cultural practices that surround products.